wandeg/microsoft-graph-docs/api-reference/testoutput/experimental/api/intune-apps-deviceappmanagement-update.md

 # Update deviceAppManagement

+Namespace: microsoft.graph

-Update the properties of a [deviceAppManagement](../resources/deviceappmanagement.md) object.
+Update the properties of a [deviceAppManagement](../resources/intune-apps-deviceappmanagement.md) object.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/concepts/permissions-reference.md).